Non-Hodgkin's lymphoma occurs when lymphocytes (a white blood cell) in the lymph nodes begin changing and multiplying out of control to form tumors.

 Most types of cancer in the lymphatic system are grouped together under the name non-Hodgkin's lymphoma.

-Marshfield Clinic has Cancer Specialists who are trained specifically in the diagnosis and treatment of this disease.
+We have cancer specialists who are trained specifically in the diagnosis and treatment of this disease.

 There are about 30 different kinds of non-Hodgkin's lymphoma and treatments may vary across the range of the disease.
 However, there are some standard treatment forms that apply to most cases.

 Surgery is generally not an effective treatment for non-Hodgkin's lymphoma and is used only to obtain a biopsy to determine an accurate diagnosis.

 Chemotherapy drugs interfere with the growth of cancer cells, eventually causing them to die.

 Chemotherapy treatment is used to shrink the tumor, keep the tumor from spreading, kill cancer cells that have spread to other areas of the body or relieve symptoms related to cancer.

 Chemotherapy, often combined with monoclonal antibody treatment, is the most common treatment for non-Hodgkin's lymphoma.

 Biologic therapy: also called immunotherapy, is a form of cancer treatment that uses the body's immune system to fight cancer.

 It is generally used together with other cancer treatments to improve treatment effectiveness or to decrease side effects.